MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/adaptive-card-previewer.md

 <details>
 <summary>Why do we have to use a new extension in Visual Studio Code?
 Can’t this extension be integrated into Teams Toolkit for Visual Studio Code?</summary>

 It’s a standalone extension because we're using a closed-source package to render the Adaptive Cards to ensure that we maintain consistent rendering logic with the Teams platform.
-Teams Toolkit is an open-source project and don't include dependencies on packages that third party developers don't have access to.
+Teams Toolkit is an open-source project and doesn't include dependencies on packages that third party developers don't have access to.

 <br>
 &nbsp;